f5devcentral/f5-automation-labs/docs/class1/bigipbasics.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you're already familiar with HA Proxy, learning F5 BIG-IP is straightforward once you learn the F5 terminology.
+If you're already familiar with HA Proxy, learning F5 BIG-IP is straightforward once you learn the associated F5 terminology.
 Here is a list of common HA Proxy configuration terminology and its F5 equivalent:

 +---------------------+---------------------+